 Walmart may be known for everyday low prices, but during the coronavirus pandemic, the chain is trying to make sure it’s also known as a safe place for customers to shop.

-Starting July 20, all Walmart and Sam's Club stores are requiring that shoppers wear face coverings — even if their local governments don't require it.
+All Walmart and Sam's Club stores now require that shoppers wear face coverings — even if their local governments don't.
 In a press release, the company explained that about 65% of its stores are located in places that do require face coverings and this rule allows for greater consistency.
 In-store associates were already required to wear masks.

 For seniors and other shoppers at the highest risk of COVID-19, Walmart stores are opening their doors an hour early every Tuesday (6 a.m. to 7 a.m. at most locations).
 Walmart also has a designated pickup window for online orders, from 7 a.m. to 8 a.m., for customers over the age of 60, those considered high risk, customers with disabilities, and first responders.
 Prescriptions can be refilled via drive-thru (if your store has a drive-thru pharmacy), curbside pickup, or mail delivery.

-Walmart’s grocery pickup service, a limited option several months ago, has been extended to more Walmart stores.
+Walmart's grocery pickup service, a limited option several months ago, has been extended to more Walmart stores.
 To meet increased demand, the chain added thousands of new slots for grocery pickup, and the Walmart app allows customers to reserve a no-contact pickup or delivery time.
-Express delivery, if you are close enough to a Walmart store, guarantees your purchase will be on your doorstep in two hours or less.
+Express delivery, if you are close enough to a Walmart store, promises that your purchase of $35 or more will be on your doorstep in two hours or less.

-Walmart is offering drive-thru coronavirus testing, as well, with 139 testing sites in 22 states as of May 15.
-The chain has tested more than 133,000 people.
+Walmart is offering drive-thru coronavirus testing, as well.
+As of Aug.
+14, the chain had tested more than 208,000 people.
 Appointments are required.